Asymptotics of multivariate sequences, part III: quadratic points: Homotopy constructions

 where $R = O(e^{-\ee |\rr|})$, and Theorem~\ref{th:localize} follows. $\Cox$ \end{cor}

-While the above general construction, e.g., with $\eta_\ww \equiv \uu$, suffices to localize the Cauchy integral, explicit computations for a cone and a plane, done in Section~\ref{ss:cone plane}, will require specific choices of $\eta_\ww$.
+While the above general construction, e.g., with $\eta_\ww \equiv \uu$, suffices to localize the Cauchy integral, explicit computations for a cone and a plane, done in Section~\ref{ss:cone plane}, will require specific choices of $\eta_\ww$, resulting in specific chains $\dchain (\ww)$ which we will use in the decomposition from Corollary~\ref{cor:local chains}.
 Say that $\eta_\ww$ is \Em{projective} if $\eta_\ww (\ww + \cdot)$ is homogeneous of degree~1 and smooth away from $\zero$.
 The first of these two results follows immediately from Lemma~\ref{lem:eta proj}.